nsacyber/WALKOFF/README.md

 *Individual apps may specify their own requirements.*

-## Installation Instructions
+# Installation

+There are three main ways of using WALKOFF - natively, using Docker, or using Kubernetes.

+- Natively means running WALKOFF as a Python application on your computer.
+This is recommended for development.
+- Docker allows you to run WALKOFF inside a container that provides a consistent and portable environment.
+This is recommended for checking out the project, or development if you have issues with Python versioning.
+- Kubernetes allows you to run WALKOFF inside a cluster for purposes of scalability and load balancing.
+This is recommended for networks larger than toy examples.
+While an initial version exists, this is also under active development.

 ### Docker

-You can use Docker Compose (https://docs.docker.com/compose/install/) to install WALKOFF along with Postgres and Redis using the compose file below.
-(This file is provided in the repository under `k8s_manifests/dockerfiles/walkoff-combined`)
+You can use Docker Compose to install WALKOFF along with Postgres and Redis using the compose file below.
+(This file is provided in the repository under )

+Docker Compose is included with Docker CE on Linux and MacOS, but will need to be installed separately (see https://docs.docker.com/compose/install/ for more details.)

+Once installed, create a file called `docker-compose.yaml` as below (or clone this repository, the file is provided under `k8s_manifests/dockerfiles/walkoff-combined/docker-compose.yaml`)

 ```yaml
 version: '3'